Potter wins Greenbrier Classic in playoff

 U.S. Open champion Webb Simpson, two strokes ahead overnight in pursuit of a fourth PGA Tour title, tumbled backwards with three consecutive bogeys from the 12th to finish with a 73 in a five-way tie for seventh.

+“It was just one of those unfortunate nine holes where all week everything had been going right and in nine holes everything couldn’t have gone worse,” Simpson said of his nightmare closing stretch.

-For much of Sunday afternoon, the tournament appeared to come down to a head-to-head between Simpson and Kelly as they dueled for the title in the final pairing.
+For much of Sunday afternoon, the tournament appeared to come down to a head-to-head between world number five Simpson and 464th-ranked Kelly as they dueled for the title in the final pairing.

 Kelly made a fast start, birdies at the second and fourth, where he hit a superb approach to three feet, putting him in a tie for the lead with Simpson at 14 under.